vgurianov/qm/docs/slits.md

 ## 1. Matematical description
 Let the particle get from the source $$x_{0}$$ to the point of the screen $$x_{1}$$ by two paths a and b.
-Then the transition is described by the vron function
+Then the transition is described by the wave function

 $$|\psi\rangle = A_{a}|a\rangle + A_{b}|b\rangle ,$$